Queensland Travel Guide: The Definitive Resource

 If you want to get away from the hustle and bustle, you can trek to Burleigh Heads, which is a picturesque national park to the south of the Gold Coast.
-There’s some great views of the Gold Coast from here and the landscape is amazing!
+There are some great views of the Gold Coast from here and the landscape is amazing!

 I was pleasantly surprised when I travelled to Hervey Bay.
 I wasn’t sure what to expect as I hadn’t heard much about it, but I thought it was a great place.
 Granted, it’s small and there’s not an awful lot going on, but it’s a great place to relax.

-There’s a few cool things to do at Hervey Bay, such as visit the beach,which is great!
+There are a few cool things to do at Hervey Bay, such as visit the beach, which is great!
 It’s not too busy and very picturesque, I really enjoyed walking up and down it for hours, just enjoying the peace and quiet.

-Hervey Bay may not feature prominently on a Queensland travel guide, but you should definitely include it as part of your itinerary!
+Hervey Bay may not feature prominently in a Queensland travel guide, but you should definitely include it as part of your itinerary!

 Visiting the Whitsundays is one of the best reasons to visit Australia!
-The islands are extremely popular with backpackers and form part of the popular East Coast traveling route!
+The islands are extremely popular with backpackers and form part of the popular East Coast travelling route!

 I didn’t visit the Whitsundays during my time in Australia, but I really regret it!
 The chance to visit these stunning islands was one I stupidly passed up.